 How will my ticket work?

 Every ticket must be purchased in advance as an e-ticket which will be scanned on arrival.
 This will allow us to let you enter our venues more easily, minimise the amount of time you may have to queue, and reduce contact with the front of house team.
 Tickets can be shown on a mobile device or tablet, or we can scan a printed paper copy of your tickets.
 If you do wish to bring a print out of your tickets, please ensure you take it away with you afterwards.

-Tickets are available in fixed groups, usually 1, 2, 3, 4 or 6 tickets are seated together and each group is distanced from the other groups.
-All tickets within a group must be purchased by one booker, and must only consist of one household or support bubble.
+Tickets for our Autumn shows are currently being sold in bubbles available in fixed groups, usually 1, 2, 3, 4 or 6, tickets are seated together and each group is distanced from the other groups.
+Now that restrictions have lifted performance capacities are subject to increase.
+For those who would prefer a little more space we have a selected number of guaranteed socially distanced performances.
+You can find these flagged in our performance listings, for more information please contact email@example.com.
+Our Christmas show is being sold with no distancing in place.
 To make the booking process easier we ask that one person from your support bubble or household books all tickets and that you all arrive at the venue at the same time.